moliver28/research-handbook/content/handbook/engineering/development/dev/create/code-creation/code-suggestions-guide/model_evaluation_guide.md

 ---
-title: "Create:Code Creation: Model Evaluation Guide"
+title: "Code Suggestions Model Evaluation Guide"
 ---

-## Introduction

-This document serves as a technical how-to guide for evaluating new models.
+This document serves as a technical how-to guide for evaluating new Code Suggestions models.

+## Evaluation Template

+When starting a model evaluation process, you must create an issue off of the [Model Evaluation Template](https://gitlab.com/gitlab-org/code-creation/code-suggestions-model-evaluation-hub/-/blob/main/.gitlab/issue_templates/model_evaluation_template.md).

+## Evaluation Criteria

 Before supporting a model for Code Suggestions, we will need to evaluate against the several criteria, including **correctness** and **latency**.
-For a more detailed list of criteria to consider, please refer to the [Model Evaluation Template](https://gitlab.com/gitlab-org/code-creation/code-suggestions-model-evaluation-hub/-/blob/main/.gitlab/issue_templates/model_evaluation_template.md).
+For a more detailed list of criteria to consider, please refer to the [evaluation template](#evaluation-template).

-When starting a model evaluation process, you must create an issue off of the evaluation template.

-## Evaluation Criteria

 ### Evaluating Correctness